Personal Injury Lawyer

 A personal injury claim or case may arise from any accident that occurs because of someone else's negligence or wrongdoing.
 Personal injury law is a large practice area that encompasses many different types of accidents, all rooted in someone else's negligence.

-At the Law Offices of Stuart L. Plotnick, LLC, our personal injury lawyers have dedicated our practice to helping Maryland, Washington D.C., and Virginia accident victims receive the full compensation they deserve and desperately need, so they can make a full recovery from all of their losses and repair their lives.
+The Law Offices of Stuart L. Plotnick, LLC have dedicated our practice to helping Maryland, Washington D.C., and Virginia accident victims receive the full compensation they deserve and desperately need, so they can make a full recovery from all of their losses and repair their lives.

-If you or one of your loved ones has suffered a serious damage because of another person's negligence or recklessness in Rockville or Bethesda, call (301) 251-1286 today for a free case evaluation with an experienced Montgomery County personal injury lawyer.
+If you or one of your loved ones has suffered a serious damage because of another person's negligence or recklessness, call (301) 251-1286 today for a free case evaluation with an experienced personal injury lawyer.
 We handle cases in Maryland, Virginia and Washington, D.C.

 Cases We Handle